themarcusaurelius/trailToad/README.md

     <img src="https://imgur.com/wulVNpX.png">
 </p>

-Deploy:
+Deploy the application:

 <p align="center">
     <img src="https://imgur.com/mc7I9kz.png">
 </p>

-After the application has been deployed you can then go to the link in your browser and see the magic happen!
+After the application has been deployed you can then open the link in your browser and see the magic happen!

 <p align="center">
 	<img src="https://imgur.com/3Lik9xI.gif">
  </p>

+ ## In Conclusion

+ The BigCommerce API is an easy-to-use yet powerful resource to help quickly launch your online store.